 Monte Viso – Timeout Trekking: A Hike through Mindfulness and Nature

-Giro del Viso (2.950 m) circumnavigation of Monte Viso
+Giro del Viso (2.950 m) Circumnavigation of the Monte Viso:

 Difficulty / requirement:

-The paths are easy to walk, but a minimum of surefootedness and sufficient physical condition are required.
-Due to the altitude, experience in alpine terrain is required.
+The trails are well passable, but surefootedness and a good physical condition are required.
+Due to the altitude, experience in alpine terrain is necessary.